David Wise's Aviation History Website

 In several countries many older amateur-built small aircraft, which were originally on the main registers, have been transferred to the separate subsequently-created ultralight/microlight/LSA registers.

 Having been both a regular Jodel pilot and interested in aircraft history for many years, I have been researching a production list of the Jodel family.
-This started out many years ago as a proposed appendix to a book by somebody else on the history of Jodels.
+This started out in 1990 as a proposed appendix to a book by somebody else on the history of Jodels.
 The book was never completed, but I continued to update the listings I had started and the results are here.
-It includes all models in the evolution from the 1948-vintage Jodel D9 to the latest D20 and Robin DR500 and DR401, both amateur-built and commercially produced, worldwide.
+It includes all models in the evolution from the 1948-vintage Jodel D9 to the latest D21 and Robin DR500 and DR401, both amateur-built and commercially produced, worldwide.
 I have also compiled a registration cross-index.

 The index to the Jodel lists, along with acknowledgements to the many sources and people who have helped, are on the Jodel Index page.